TLDR: quick comparison table

 ZenRows runs a Universal Scraper API plus pre-built scrapers for Amazon, Walmart, Zillow, and Google results.
 If you need browser automation, their Scraping Browser runs Puppeteer or Playwright scripts on cloud infrastructure with rotating residential IPs.

 The proxy pool has 55 million residential IPs.
-Anti-bot handling covers CAPTCHAs, fingerprint rotation, and JavaScript rendering.
+Infrastructure covers JavaScript rendering and distributed proxy management.
 For workflow automation, there are integrations with Zapier, Make, n8n, and direct support for Scrapy and Selenium.

 Code example